When Pele Played For Arsenal: Ray Parlour – My childhood favourite

 Ray seemed to develop a knack for having an impact on big games, mainly cup finals and it was that knack that probably gave me my favourite ever moment in football.

 I was watching the 2002 cup final with the Chelsea boy who laughed when Tim Lovejoy had his infamous “It’s only Ray Parlour” moment.

-I don’t know who went more mental when “Only Ray Parlour” smashed the ball into the net, Bradley Walsh or me.
+I don’t know who cheered more when “Only Ray Parlour” smashed the ball into the net, Bradley Walsh or me.
 I don’t have a video of myself on youtube to compare but I know that after that final I never spoke to the Chelsea boy again.

-I was quite upset when we sold Ray to Middlesborough and unlike many other players that have left Arsenal it was not easy to forget him when matchday came around.
+I was upset when we sold Ray to Middlesborough and unlike other players who have left Arsenal it was not easy to forget him when matchday came around.

 I’ve seen Ray play in central midfield and on the wing.
 I’ve seen him score tap ins, wonder goals and team goals.
 I’ve seen him make assists, accurate 40 yard passes and perfect crosses but none of these things alone are what endeared Ray to me.
 It was his grit and determination and ability to do the simple things properly that made him my favourite player.

 I’m utterly convinced that if we had a few more players with the determination of Ray to drag us over the line we wouldn’t be staring down the barrel of an 8th season without silverware.